Sebastianhju/Runeterra-5e/Runes.md

 ### Approach Velocity  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/ApproachVelocity.png" Align=left width=7% height=7%>

-Whenever you move towards a target that is movement impared, every square only costs 3 feet of movement.
+Whenever any creature within 60 feet of you has their movement impaired, you can spend your reaction to teleport to that creature.

 ---